Functions in JavaScript

 Pure Functions

-Pure functions are functions that always return the same output for the same input and have no side effects.
+These are the functions that always return the same output for the same input and have no side effects.
 They are easier to test, reason about, and compose.

 Example: